Guide to Utah employee benefits and HR rules

 How long can an employer not pay you in Utah?

 Employers in Utah must pay employees in a timely manner.
 For hourly employees, employers must pay wages due at least semi-monthly on regular pre-scheduled paydays.
-Salaried employees must be paid at least monthly.
+Employers must pay salaried employees at least monthly.

 Does Utah require employers to give breaks?

-Utah doesn’t require employers to provide breaks to employees.
-However, if employees choose to offer breaks, they must be paid if they are under 20 minutes.
+Utah doesn't require employers to provide breaks to employees.
+However, if employees choose to offer breaks, employers must pay for them if they're under 20 minutes.
 Meal breaks in excess of 20 minutes can be unpaid if employees are free to leave the workplace.

 GET IN TOUCH